malucorreia/malucorreia.github.io/README.md

 * Create a `_config.yml` file in your repository.
 * Add the midnight supported GitHub Pages theme in the `_config.yml` file, by adding the code:```remote_theme:pages-themes/midnight@v0.2.0```.
-* Add a title to your page by adding the code: ```title: Resume```.
+* Add a title to your page by adding the code: ``` title: Resume```.
 You can name your page whatever you like.

 ![confi](https://github.com/malucorreia/malucorreia.github.io/blob/main/images/config.gif)

-Note - If you want to use your own custom them then refer to the link in [More Resources](https://github.com/malucorreia/malucorreia.github.io?tab=readme-ov-file#more-resources) section.
+Note - If you want to use your custom them then refer to the link in [More Resources](https://github.com/malucorreia/malucorreia.github.io?tab=readme-ov-file#more-resources) section.
 Or if you want to use another supported theme check the [list](https://pages.github.com/themes/).